Skip to main content

 September

-During your studies, you’ll develop your science, engineering skills and sustainability knowledge to the requirements of the brewing and distilling sector and gain a specialist expertise.
-You’ll explore sustainability issues involved in the beverage industry, including within raw materials, explore specific business case studies, and propose sustainable solutions to combat the increasing issues faced by industry.
+Our MSc in Advanced Sustainability for Brewing and Distilling allows you to apply design, manufacture and characterisation techniques to develop new insights and responses to current issues in biomedical engineering.
+You will also get to explore sustainability issues involved in the beverage industry, including within raw materials, explore specific business case studies, and propose sustainable solutions to combat the increasing issues faced by industry.

-The research dissertation component of the MSc will provide you with an opportunity to gain hands-on experience by undertaking either a lab or desk based research project, which can include the use of our on-site brewery, distillery, or rectification laboratory.
-This allows you to apply your scientific learning in a practical setting and develop the skills and expertise valued across brewing, distilling, and allied industries.
+• Applied learning: Opportunity to gain hands-on experience by undertaking either a lab or desk based research project, which can include the use of our on-site brewery, distillery, or rectification laboratory, allowing students to apply scientific learning in a practical setting and develop the skills and expertise valued across brewing, distilling, and allied industries.

 Your student experience